Non-equilibrium steady state phases of the interacting Aubry-Andre-Harper model: Correlation structure

 We further examine the correlation and entanglement structure of the NESS of the interacting AAH model.
 The initial motivation for this calculation was to check that the low entanglement assumption of TEBD is valid for the boundary driven NESS; we subsequently uncovered an interesting pattern in the quantum correlations.

-These correlations, which include both classical effects and entanglement, can be quantified using the quantum mutual information (QMI), which has also been studied in the context of metal-insulator transition in the non-interacting AAH model~\cite{DTBB+17}.
-We apply a similar analysis to our \emph{interacting} AAH model.
+These correlations, which include both classical effects and entanglement, can be quantified using the quantum mutual information (QMI), which has also been studied in the context of metal-insulator transition in the noninteracting AAH model and the interacting disordered Hubbard chain~\cite{DTBB+17}.
 The QMI $\mathcal{I}(A, B)$ for two subsystems $A$ and $B$ is given by the following formula~\cite{GPW05}: